Manhattan to JFK Airport Transfer

 Book an airport transfer by limousine and depart for New York City in style.
-You can take a limo transfer from your hotel to the airport for a maximum of seven people.
+You can take a limo transfer from your hotel to the airport for a maximum of 8 people.

 NYC Express Bus provides shuttle buses between Manhattan and JFK Airport.
 These buses run from Grand Central and Port Authority in Manhattan, approximately every hour between 11:00 and 19:00.
-Children under 3 travel for free!
+Children 5 and under travel for free!
 Most buses have free internet too.
 Busses can be busy, so travel with enough time to spare.

 You can take either the A or E subway to the AirTrain.
 The subway itself costs $2.75 (plus $1 for a new MetroCard) and you must pay an additional $5 for the AirTrain.
 This trip takes about 1.5 hours and if you are traveling with a lot of luggage before a long flight, then it is not recommended.

 Long Island Railroad Train (LIRR)

 You can take the Long Island Rail Road train at Penn Station in Manhattan to Jamaica station.
 From there you will need to take the AirTrain to JFK Airport.
 The train costs between $7.25 and $10 and the AirTrain costs $5.

 When should I leave for JFK Airport?